pesaply/ngiridb/README.md

 </p>

-ngiridb gives you simple asyncio support for a range of ngiridb.
+ngiridb gives you simple asyncio support for a range of databases.

 It allows you to make queries using the powerful [SQLAlchemy Core][sqlalchemy-core] expression language, and provides support for PostgreSQL, MySQL, and SQLite.